Siege of Sidney Street: Houndsditch murders, December 1910

 As the gang exited the property and made to escape up the cul-de-sac, other police intervened.
 Sergeant Charles Tucker from Bishopsgate police station was hit twice, once in the hip and once in the heart by Peters: he died instantly.
 Choate grabbed Gardstein and wrestled for his gun, but the Russian managed to shoot him in the leg.
 Other members of the gang ran to Gardstein's assistance, shooting Choate twelve times in the process, but Gardstein was also wounded; as the policeman collapsed, Gardstein was carried away by his accomplices, who included Peters.
 As these men, aided by an unknown woman, made their escape with Gardstein they were accosted by Isaac Levy, a passer-by, whom they threatened at pistol-point.
 He was the only witness to the escape who was able to provide firm details; other witnesses confirmed they saw a group of three men and a woman, and thought one of the men was drunk as he was being helped by his friends.
-The group, which included Peters, went to Svaars' and Peter the Painter's lodgings at 59 Grove Street (now Golding Street), off Commercial Road, where Gardstein was tended by two of the gang's associates, Luba Milstein (Svaars' mistress) and Sara Trassjonsky.
+The group went to Svaars' and Peter the Painter's lodgings at 59 Grove Street (now Golding Street), off Commercial Road, where Gardstein was tended by two of the gang's associates, Milstein and Trassjonsky.
 As they left Gardstein on the bed, Peters left his Dreyse pistol under the mattress, either to make it seem the wounded man was the one who had killed Tucker, or to enable him to defend himself against a possible arrest.

 Other policemen arrived in Houndsditch, and began to attend to the wounded.
 Tucker's body was put into a taxi and he was taken to the London Hospital (now the Royal London Hospital) in Whitechapel Road.
 Choate was also taken there, where he was operated on, but he died at 5:30 am on 17 December.
 Bentley was taken to St Bartholomew's Hospital.
 He was half-conscious on arrival, but recovered enough to be able to have a conversation with his pregnant wife and answer questions about the events.
 At 6:45 pm on 17 December his condition worsened, and he died at 7:30.
 The killings of Tucker, Bentley and Choate remain one of the largest multiple murders of police officers carried out in Britain in peacetime.